Nietzsche for physicists: Perspectivism as an epistemological position

-Lastly, in Nietzsche the purpose of subsistence of the type is due to knowledge to be similar to \enquote{food}.
-A kind of food for the spirit (\textit{Geist}, without any metaphysical sense), which is metaphorically comparable to the stomach: \enquote{[...] \enquote{spirit} resembles a stomach more than anything} (BGE \S 230).
-After all, the scientific type uses the science as food to increase his power.
+Lastly, the purpose of subsistence of the type is due to knowledge to be similar to \enquote{food} in Nietzsche.
+A kind of food for the spirit (\textit{Geist}, without any metaphysical sense), which is metaphorically comparable to a stomach: \enquote{[...] \enquote{spirit} resembles a stomach more than anything} (BGE \S 230).
+After all, the scientific type uses science as food to increase his power.

 The possibility of several interpretations or perspectives is welcomed in Nietzschean philosophy.
 In \textit{On the Genealogy of Morality}, Nietzsche says: \enquote{[...] the \textit{more} eyes, various eyes we are able to use for the same thing, the more complete will be our \enquote{concept} of the thing, our \enquote{objectivity}} (GM III \S 12).
-In this sense, the \enquote{objectivity} in Nietzschean philosophy means to have several perspectives on the same thing.
-Each perspective is the manifestation of impulses or wills to power.
-During a determined historical period, the mankind lives with/within several perspectives or \enquote{truths}.
+In this sense, \enquote{objectivity} in Nietzschean philosophy means to have several perspectives on the same thing.
+Each perspective is a manifestation of impulses or wills to power.
+During the historical period, mankind lives with/within several perspectives or \enquote{truths}.
 The Einsteinian and Newtonian theories are \enquote{true}.
-Of course, the Einsteinian theory contains further elements and it is more sophisticated than Newtonian theory.
-Then it is more \enquote{objective} (such as the dual aspect of the matter in quantum mechanics brings us a more \enquote{objective} look).
-But, such as any theory, it is still an interpretation and presents an increase of power to men who created/supported it.
-In Nietzschean philosophy, each perspective reflects the body plurality of the human body.
+Of course, the Einsteinian theory contains further elements and it is more sophisticated than the Newtonian theory.
+Then, it is more \enquote{objective} (such as the dual aspect of the matter in quantum mechanics brings us a more \enquote{objective} look).
+However, as well as any theory, it is still an interpretation and presents an increase of power to the men who created/supported it.
+In Nietzschean philosophy, each perspective reflects the body plurality of human body.
 That is, \enquote{our body is, after all, only a society constructed out of many souls} (BGE \S 19).
 In his immanent philosophy, soul means impulses or wills to power.
-Nietzsche has a plural vision, a perspectivistic view on the \enquote{reality}.
+Nietzsche has a plural vision, a perspectivistic view on \enquote{reality}.